UX Design

 Actions

 I created a Figma Variable color token sheet to apply the color palette, and applied the design system guidelines I had developed for another project.
+(The design system I applied was originally created for a series of 9 research products for the same client.)

 UX Solution